 Merimbula is a major coastal town of 5000 located on the northern shores of Merimbula Lake, which flows out in lee of Merimbula Point.
 The points protrudes 1.7 km to the southeast and forms the northern boundary of 5 km wide Merimbula Bay, with Haycock Point on the southern boundary.
 In between the two points is 13 km of shoreline, including the long Merimbula-Pambula beach, and five smaller beaches (NSW 670-675).Read less

-Weather: Cloudy.
-30% chance of a shower in the early afternoon.
+Weather: Mostly sunny.
+20% chance of a shower offshore north of Merimbula in the evening.

 SLSA provides this information as a guide only.
 Surf conditions are variable and therefore this information should not be relied upon as a substitute for observation of local conditions and an understanding of your abilities in the surf.
 SLSA reminds you to always swim between the red and yellow flags and never swim at unpatrolled beaches.
 SLSA takes all care and responsibility for any translation but it cannot guarantee that all translations will be accurate.